 It’s the flow!
 With our summit-based lodge, a 7 min chairlift ride, and literally one pole stroke or foot-kick away from Schweitzer’s summit lift puts you almost immediately into the cat skiing terrain.
 Our longest vert is 2,200 ft; the average is 1,200 ft.
 The fall lines are incredible.
 The snow conditions and temps: typically awesome.
 The cat lap times are quick and efficient.
-Lunches (which we provide) are tasty and filling.
-Water in custom, reusable bottles, electrolytes, and snacks like chocolate and salty chips are provided, too.
+Water in custom, reusable bottles, electrolytes, and snacks like Clif Bars, nuts, chocolate, and salty chips are provided.
 Lead and tail guides are tops in their field, playful yet stern, and adeptly lead groups to achieve 8–14 runs to surpass 10,000 ft of vertical per trip.

 While every snowcat operation is intrinsically different, perhaps what really sets Selkirk Powder apart from other cat skiing operations is the breadth of our permit area and speedy access in the morning: no vans, no long snowcat ascents, just a quick ride up the Great Escape quad, a skiing safety session (always important), and you’re dropping into the flow.